MarkJoeLittle/Structural_8Bit_Alu_and_N-Bit_Data_Register/README.md

 # Structural_8Bit_Alu_and_N-Bit_Data_Register
 This repo contains two structural models written in VHDL; an 8-bit ALU and an n-bit data register.
 The 8-bit ALU performs four functions: add, subtract, AND, and invert, It uses a behavioral model of a 1-bit ALU instantiated eight times.
 The n-bit data register uses an edge triggered flip flop.
+The behavioral models, testbenches, and report are also included.